Omnibus HIPAA Rule, Including Significant Breach Notification Rule Changes, Released by HHS

 A comprehensive discussion of all substantive changes to the HIPAA Privacy, Security, Enforcement, and Breach Notification Rules will be forthcoming.

-For additional information, please contact Stephen Page or any member of the Waller HIPAA team at 800.487.6380.
+For additional information, please contact any member of the Waller HIPAA team at 800.487.6380.

 The opinions expressed in this bulletin are intended for general guidance only.
 They are not intended as recommendations for specific situations.
 As always, readers should consult a qualified attorney for specific legal guidance.